 There’s most definitely an art to dressing a bedside table.
-Too little, too many or simply the wrong combination of accessories are easy faux pas to make, but once you’ve found the right balance of pieces then the results speak for themselves.
+Too little, too many or simply the wrong combination of accessories are easy faux pas to make, but once you’ve found the right balance of pieces with your bedside table then the results speak for themselves.

 Image Credit: Spinocchia Freund

 1. Embrace varying heights